 All Principal Investigators (PI) of research projects are required by the Office of Safety, Health and Environment (OSHE) to complete the risk assessment exercise based on the risk assessment framework set at the University level before any new project is implemented.

 4. IACUC Approval

 Personnel shall not use any animal for any scientific purposes before full approval is given by the IACUC.
 Applications to IACUC have to be submitted via the iORC system https://wws.nus.edu.sg/iorc/login.aspx for review.

 Some projects may involve the use of substances or locations requiring permits or approvals from the relevant regulatory bodies, Some examples are listed below:

 Use of human tissues requires the approval of Institutional Review Board (IRB).

-Use of animals in the wild (for field studies) requires AVA or NPB permit.
+Use of animals in the wild (for field studies) requires AVS or NParks permit.

-Use of regulated biological agents requires the approval from MOH or AVA (contact OSHE for permits)
+Use of regulated biological agents requires the approval from MOH or AVS (contact OSHE for permits)

 Animal work may commence in the AVS-licensed animal facilities or IACUC approved laboratories/classroom when all the requirements above are fulfilled.
 In conducting all procedures on animals, the approved IACUC protocols have to be strictly adhered to.